The Lies and Dangers of Efforts to Change Sexual Orientation or Gender Identity

 American Psychoanalytic Association

-As in all psychoanalytic treatments, the goal of analysis with homosexual patients is understanding.
-Psychoanalytic technique does not encompass purposeful efforts to "convert" or "repair" an individual's sexual orientation.
-Such directed efforts are against fundamental principles of psychoanalytic treatment and often result in substantial psychological pain by reinforcing damaging internalized homophobic attitudes."
+Psychoanalytic technique does not encompass purposeful attempts to ‘convert,’ “repair,” change or shift an individual’s sexual orientation, gender identity or gender expression.
+Such directed efforts are against fundamental principles of psychoanalytic treatment and often result in substantial psychological pain by reinforcing damaging internalized attitudes.”

 American Psychological Association